onexi/gpt-toolcalls-jtwirly/README.md

     description: "Analyzes a given memory text, providing word count, character count, and sentiment analysis."
 };
 ```
+## Sample Prompts and Results

+Sample prompt:
+analyze this: a dog went to the park

+Sample output:
+"Final result: \"The memory you provided contains 6 words and 22 characters, and it conveys a neutral sentiment.\""

 ## Limitations and Potential Improvements